Do you have a little voice in your head that drives you crazy?

 The problem with meditation is that it takes a long time to become effective to silence your little voice, which produces all this inner chatter.
 Your little voice itself will work actively to prevent you from entering the meditative state.
 So you might wrestle with meditation for weeks before giving up in frustration.
 In my experience with my clients, meditating is not the most effective first step.
-I recommend you use the Mental Spa.
+I recommend you use a process called "Attention-Thought Dissociation".

-Once you are able to rapidly silence your inner chatter (and with the Mental Spa, it will happen in less than 10 minutes), you can learn meditation if you so desire.
+Once you are able to rapidly silence your inner chatter (and with the Attention-Thought Dissociation, it will happen in less than 10 minutes), you can learn meditation if you so desire.
 You will be able to practice it much more rapidly and effectively.

 Find a way to silence

-Whether you choose to learn meditation from a teacher or opt for a faster solution like the Mental Spa, commit to finding a way to silence your inner chatter.
+Whether you choose to learn meditation from a teacher or opt for a faster solution like Attention-Thought Dissociation, commit to finding a way to silence your inner chatter.
 The relief you will feel is well worth the investment you will make in effort and money.

 Peace, calm and a surplus of energy await you on the side of silence.